What is the mini amount reqd to live a comfortable life (decent NOT overboard) for a month in Melbourne or Perth. Stay, food, etc.

 WOAH!
 There is definitely a lot more to do in Abu Dhabi than Ferrari World, and I havee heard mixed reviews about it as a destination.
 Why not hire a taxi for the morning, and get him to drive you out to the Grand Mosque (Sheikh Zayed Mosque)?
 It will cost around US$30 for the taxi to drive you there and wait while you explore, and the architecture, design and carpets are just amazing.
 Also, the corniche beach is really beautiful with a bunch of neat little restaurants along the waterfront!
 Lastly, make your way to Emirates Palace, the most exquisite hotel in Abu Dhabi and check out their amazing lobby features before taking high tea in their restaurant.
 Lots to see! about 9 years ago

 Hey, I was wondering if a Melbournian could tell me where they think the best place to have coffee is?

-Seven:am on Bay Street, Port Melbourne, or one of plenty of hidden gems tucked away in Degraves Street, just down and across from Flinders Street Station. over 8 years ago
+Seven:am on Bay Street, Port Melbourne, or one of plenty of hidden gems tucked away in Degraves Street, just down and across from Flinders Street Station. about 9 years ago

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! over 8 years ago
+Definitely less formal - very casual! about 9 years ago

 Cheap and cheerful is Madonna's in Port Melbourne.
 Beatiful Italian food!
 Otherwise, for more cafe-style lunch, check out Seven:am on Bay Street in Port Melbourne.
-Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! over 8 years ago
+Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! about 9 years ago